"So we have Blossom, Bubbles, and, hmmm, Buttercup because... it also begins with a B."

 - The present generation of the Hyuga Clan's Main Branch in Naruto all have names starting with H-sounds.
 Hiashi, Hinata, and Hanabi.
 Hiashi's brother was named Hizashi.

-- Kamichama Karin has this happening in two families, Karasuma and Kujyou, which both use K-sounds.
-We have Kirio and Kirika on the former side and Kazuto, Kazune and Kazusa (and, by marriage, Karin) on the latter.
+- Kamichama Karin has this happening across two families, Karasuma and Kujyou, which both use K-sounds.
+We have Kirihiko, Kirio and Kirika on the former side and Kazuto, Kazune and Kazusa (and, by marriage, Karin) on the latter.
 Both families also have a Himeka.

 - The Azukis of Bakuman。, with Miyuki and her daughters Miho and Mina.
 Her husband is unnamed.